jeffrey-the-curious/caiso_node_analysis/README.md

 # caiso_node_analysis
-Analysis of CAISO wholesale energy markets
+# Analysis of CAISO wholesale energy markets
+# Eventually will have scripts that automatically generate reports